julelang/jule/std/jule/README.md

 - (1) `arrayCmp`: Developed to eliminate the need for the Jule compiler to generate code specifically for array comparisons for each backend and to reduce analysis cost.
 The semantic analyzer creates the necessary instance for this generic function when an array comparison is made.
 Thus, the necessary comparison function for each array is programmed at the Jule frontent level.
 - (2): `toStr`: Built-in string conversion function for types.
 An instance is created in any situation that may be required.
 - (3): `_Map`: Built-in map type implementation.
 An instance created for each unique map type declaration.
+- (4): `pchan`: Built-in chan type implementation.
+An instance created for each unique channel type declaration.